pburkholder/cheffian-patterns/README.md

   * Scoping
   * Arrays are to be avoided at all costs
   * Use 'default' except when you don't
+   * node.default
+   * node.override
+   * node.normal - stored with node state on server
+   * node.run_state - exists only in context of chef run.
   * When to use run_state
   * pure_ruby always wins:
    ````ruby